“Atherosclerosis is the build-up of fatty material (atheroma)

 • Eat foods low in saturated fat, trans fat, cholesterol, sodium (salt) and sugar

-• Exercise regularly.
+• Get regular physical activity.
 Start with short walks and build up to 30 minutes a day most days of the week

 • Keep a weight that’s healthy for you.
 Ask your provider what that should be